 A pair of iconic tabletop seasonings.
 Secret lovers.
 Well-heeled newlyweds.
 Gothic churches.
 Iconic landscapes.
 Kittens.

-Meet the Power Couples and discover pendants—works of art conceived as pairs—in a new exhibition opening Thursday, July 11, at the Utah Museum of Fine Arts (UMFA).
-Power Couples: The Pendant Format in Art explores how timeless pairings from sixteenth-century Europe to contemporary Utah illuminate of-the-moment ideas.
+Power Couples: The Pendant Format in Art explores works of art conceived as pairs and examines how timeless pairings from sixteenth-century Europe to contemporary Utah illuminate of-the-moment ideas.

-Visitors will find new acquisitions, perennial favorites and rarely seen, recently conserved objects of European, American and Asian art as well as select loans from other museums in a variety of mediums: paintings, etchings, prints, sculpture, photographs, and video art.
+Visitors will find new acquisitions, perennial favorites and rarely seen, recently conserved objects of European, American and Asian art as well as select loans from other museums in a variety of mediums: paintings, prints, sculpture, photographs and video art.

 Support for Power Couples is provided by curatorial sponsor Marriner S. Eccles Foundation, conservation sponsor Ann K. Stewart Docent Conservation Fund, and programming sponsor Carolyn & Kem Gardner.